LGro/reunicorn-website/content/en/roadmap.md

 ## Release in August 2026 {.title .is-3}

-Matching the release schedule of the underlying Veilid framework, we aim for the first stable, public Coagulate release in the Apple App Store, Google Play Store, and on f-droid in August 2026.
+Matching the release schedule of the underlying Veilid framework, we aim for the first stable, public Reunicorn release in the Apple App Store, Google Play Store, and on f-droid in August 2026.

 ## Open Beta in early 2026 {.title .is-3}